demolaf/currency-converter-uikit/README.md

-# cowry-take-home
+# Currency Converter - UIKit

-ℹ️ Take home project for Cowrywise
+ℹ️ A currency converter app built with uikit

 ## Libraries Used
 - Alamofire